rooklift/sgf_to_gif/README.md

 * Can split the output into a series of GIFs (e.g. move 1-100, 101-200, etc)
 * Can handle a directory (non-recursive).
 * Optional coordinates and move numbers.
-* Adjustable speed and size.
+* Adjustable speed and board size.
+* Stores the animation as a series of changes to keep filesize down.
 * Written in Golang, using standard library only.
 * Try `./sgf_to.gif.exe --help` for options.